JO-Techs/JO-Techs/README.md

 # Other Things
 - Looking for a frontend developer to collaborate on projects and gain hands-on experience for free
-- Some repos are temporarily kept private for fixing few issues :)
+- Some repos are temporarily kept private for fixing few issues.
 - Find out problems -> raise issues and pull requests
 - Always cross check with the latest versions of code.
 <p align="center">